Edward Henry Horne

 Since January 2011, Arcola has occupied three floors of ‘The Colourworks’ a former paint factory in the heart of Dalston.
 Arcola converted the building with a very limited timescale and funding.
 We committed to a minimal intervention approach, which made the building immediately useable but also kept the industrial feel of original solid steel structure and handsome brick walls.

-It is now a fully functioning Theatre with several performance and rehearsal spaces, a bar and Arcola Energy Ltd, which is an eco-friendly hydrogen fuel cell design and deployment company called Arcola Energy.
+It is now a fully functioning theatre with several performance and rehearsal spaces, a bar, and Arcola Energy Ltd, which is an eco-friendly hydrogen fuel cell design and deployment company.

 In 2012, we were fortunate to receive £1million of capital funding from Arts Council England (in addition to their support of our artistic and engagement programmes).

 We undertook the most urgently required works to improve the function, comfort and accessibility of the building.
 We replaced and double-glazed all the windows, restructured the layout of public areas and installed a wheelchair accessible lift.
-We worked with Oxford Renewables to install biomass energy as a mean to heat the building during the winter season.
-Sustainability was at the heart of our refurbishment program.
+We worked with Oxford Renewables to install biomass energy as a way to heat the building during the winter.
+Sustainability was at the heart of our refurbishment programme.